 Generative Modeling Reveals the Connection between Cellular Morphology and Gene Expression

 COSMIC (Cross-modal generation between Single-cell RNA-seq and MICroscopy images) is a bidirectional generative framework that quantitatively links single-cell nuclear morphology and gene expression.
+It captures the bidirectional flow of information between cellular form and gene expression, opening new avenues for mechanistic discovery and predictive modeling in both basic and translational cell biology.

 Publication